plone/training/docs/effective-volto/addons/pipeline.md

 }
 ```

-This is a scape hatch where you can define using code the add-ons that are used the current project.
+This is an "escape hatch" where you can use logic and environment conditions to define the add-ons to be loaded in the current project.
 Take a look:

 ```js